Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Personality / Character

-That doesn’t make them warm and fuzzy, however.
-They’ll likely recoil from attempts at affection offered from strangers, and they’re still happier being the only dog in the household.
+That doesn’t make them any less warm and fuzzy, however.
+They’ll likely recoil from attempts at affection offered from strangers, and they may be happier being the only dog in the household.
 Even within your own family, don’t be surprised if they turn their noses up at your spouse and kids in order to spend time with you.

-If you want a dog that’s capable of keeping to themselves without needing a constant supply of attention, then a female is definitely the way to go.
+If you want a dog that is capable of keeping to themselves without needing a constant supply of attention, it is better to focus on the individual dog’s temperament and upbringing rather than assuming this based on whether the dog is female.

 Like males, females need extensive socialization, and you should only train them using positive reinforcement methods.